ByronHawksmith/byronhawksmith.github.io/_posts/2025-02-03-your-past-is-a-dumpster-fire-walk-away.md

 Most of your thoughts are garbage—automatic responses programmed by years of unresolved pain and unchecked emotions.
 But here’s the thing: *you’re not obligated to believe them.*

 Start observing your thoughts like a scientist, detached and curious.
-When a negative thought arises, don’t wrestle with it.
+When a disempowering thought arises, don’t wrestle with it.
 Just notice it.
 Let it pass like a cloud drifting across the sky.
 You’ll be amazed at how much of your mental suffering evaporates when you stop putting it on a pedestal.

 ## The Fruits of the Spirit: A Litmus Test for Life